EURO GOVT-Spanish yields rise after auction spooks market

 * Says issued $2 billion floating rate notes due February 11, 2022 - sec filing Source text - http://bit.ly/2l0lblJ Further company coverage:

-* Signs of weak bidding at Spanish 4.7 bln euro bond auction
+* Signs of weak demand at Spanish 4.7 bln eur bond auction

 * Gloomy global growth outlook adds to pressure on periphery